Course - Project plan for Master's thesis in Archives and records management - DOK3005

 Further on evaluation

-The student submits an outline with an explanation of the choice of main theme, and a proposal for the overarching problem formulation(s) for the Master's thesis approx. four weeks after the start of studies.
-Length approx. 1-2 p.
+The student submits an outline with an explanation of the choice of main theme and proposal for the overarching problem formulation(s) for the Master's thesis approx. four weeks after the start of term.
+Length approx. 1-2 pages.

-The course is assessed on the basis of the submitted project plan with milestone plan.
-Length requirement approx. 7 pp.
+The course is assessed on the basis of the submitted final version of the project plan with a milestone plan.
+Length requirement approx. 7 pages.

 Required previous knowledge